onzfonz/comp227/src/content/7/en/part7a.md

 Normally the browser loads a new page when the URL in the address bar changes.
 However, with the help of the [HTML5 history API](https://css-tricks.com/using-the-html5-history-api/), `BrowserRouter` enables us to use the URL in the address bar of the browser for internal "routing" in a React application.
-So, even if the URL in the address bar changes, the content of the page is only manipulated using Javascript, and the browser will not load new content from the server.
+So, ***even if the URL in the address bar changes, the content of the page is only manipulated using Javascript, and the browser will not load new content from the server***.
 Using the back and forward actions, as well as making bookmarks, is still logical like on a traditional web page.

-Inside the router, we define *links* that modify the address bar with the help of the [Link](https://reactrouter.com/en/main/components/link) component.
+Inside the router, we define *links* that modify the address bar with the help of the [`Link`](https://reactrouter.com/en/main/components/link) component.
 For example,

 ```js